Lisa Guerriero is a Canadian born photographer who was raised in the suburbs of Los Angeles during the 70s.

 She picked up her first camera at fifteen and hasn't put it down since.
 Her first few years were spent photographing the streets of Hollywood in black and white and printing on the weekends in the community darkroom.

-Her fascination with Americana started at a young age after years of spending summer vacations in 50s motels with her family.
+Her fascination with Americana started after years of spending summer vacations in 50s motels with her family.